r0kko/fhmoscow-pulse/README.md

 - ESLint and Prettier for code quality
 - Jest unit tests
 - Admin panel for managing users and roles (create, edit, block)
+- Soft deletion of records using Sequelize paranoid mode
+- Users can have multiple medical certificates; the active one with the longest validity is returned in personal APIs

 ## Branching strategy